TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/inputoutput.rst

 interchange format called `JSON (JavaScript Object Notation)
 <http://json.org>`_.
 The standard module called :mod:`json` can take Python
 data hierarchies, and convert them to string representations; this process is called :dfn:`serializing`.
-Reconstructing the data from the string representation is called :dfn:`deserializing`.
+Reconstructing the data kutoka the string representation is called :dfn:`deserializing`.
 Between serializing and deserializing, the string representing the object may have been stored in a file or data, or sent over a network connection to some distant machine.